 Life After Debt

 There are lots of reasons people fall into debt.
 Here is a great article by Grayson Bell at Debt Roundup highlighting the top 10 overlooked causes for debt.
 The fact is, once we are in debt there is only 2 solutions.
 One being bankruptcy, which I hope no one ever reading this article has to succumb to, and just sucking it up and paying it off.

 Now, the feeling of finally becoming debt free is about as exhilarating as it gets.
 It is like a giant weight lifted on your chest.
 Debt used to suck the life out of you, made you lose sleep.
-The human brain is a marvelous thing, but one burden is the fact that it's hard to break habits.
-Get a program like YNAB, which we have an excellent review on here.
+The human brain is a marvelous thing, but one burden is the fact that it’s hard to break habits.
+Get a program like YNAB.
 Create a budget, but remember, a budget is only as good as the dedication and discipline put towards it.